metauni/metauni.github.io/festival/2023/index.md

 # Festival 2023

+There will be a festival at [metauni](https://www.metauni.org) on the 12th of January, to celebrate metauni's second birthday.
+The festival will consist of

-On the 14th of January 2023, [metauni](https://www.metauni.org) will turn two years old.
-Around that time we'll hold a day-long festival, with short talks (most will be 30min) from a wide range of speakers in areas including logic, mathematics, computer science, physics, game programming, neuroscience, AI and more.
+* A number of short seminar-style talks (most will be 30min) from a wide range of speakers in areas including logic, mathematics, computer science, physics, game programming, neuroscience, AI and more.
+* Meta talks on metauni, what is working and what isn't, and the future of the institution.
+* General nonsense (did someone say Hilbert Ferris Wheel?).

 Young presenters (e.g. undergraduate or graduate students) are particularly encouraged to speak.
 The goal is to have a bit of fun, learn about something from outside our own fields, and continue to figure out how to run events like this in virtual worlds.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/320329/201472401-d4fa2fc7-e83d-4958-9585-a1f8c5f96948.png">